-Glasgow ranks first in Scotland and fifth in the UK when it comes to students staying on in a city after they graduate.
+Glasgow ranks first when it comes to students wanting to stay after graduation

 New analysis by the Centre for Cities, a London-based think-tank, found 46 per cent of students in Glasgow choose to stay on after graduation, with only London, Manchester, Birmingham and Belfast having higher retention rates.